CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ## Solutions

 All solution in Julia can be found in [this notebook](./solution_julia.ipynb).
 We've also created an analogous [notebook](./solutions_python.ipynb) in python in for those who are more familiar the language.
+If you're interested in the full instructions for the tasks we completed, check out the [pdf](./instructions.pdf).

 ### Task 1: Plot the probability of each bit string for various circuit widths and depths